 10. The WACC percentile range for airports was one of the topics we discussed in our problem definition paper.6

-5 Commerce Commission "Input methodologies review draft decisions: Framework for the IM review" (16 June 2016).
+5 Commerce Commission "Input methodologies review decisions: Framework for the IM review" (20 December 2016).

 6 Commerce Commission "Input methodologies review invitation to contribute to problem definition" (16 June 2015), Topic 7.